goldstar/ruby-style-guide/README.md

   pretty self-explanatory.
 <sup>[[link](#map-find-select-reduce-size)]</sup>

+If you are accumulating into a Hash or Array, `each.with_object({})` is somewhat easier to understand than `inject` and you don't need to remember to return the accumulator at the end of the of block.

 * <a name="count-vs-size"></a>
   Don't use `count` as a substitute for `size`.
 For `Enumerable` objects other than `Array` it will iterate the entire collection in order to determine its size.

+  Use `count` only if you intend to issue a COUNT query via `ActiveRecord::Relation`
 <sup>[[link](#count-vs-size)]</sup>

   ```Ruby